 Once the restaurant gets the tech components ready, they have to generate relevant content for their audience.
 The same pdf used for menu printouts, on the website and on social media will not suffice for digital menu boards.
 Content for digital menu boards is unique and has to be produced specifically for digital signage.
 Also, a certain level of technological proficiency is required to create engaging digital menu board content.
 Again, this is true for mom-and-pop establishments who might not be as tech-savvy, and big chains who have to consider creating content for multiple sites.

 As digital menu boards become more prevalent, the tools and cost of generating and managing content have evolved to be easier and more accessible.

 More and more digital menu board vendors are providing complimentary professionally designed menu templates that are easy to customize.

-These turnkey providers are also providing subsidized training on their content creation software in order to make restaurant managers comfortable with the technology and eliminate this barrier to digital transformation.
+These turnkey providers are also providing subsidized training on their content creation software.
+This helps restaurant managers become comfortable with the technology and eliminates a barrier to digital transformation.

 To make a case against static menu boards, managing menu changes can put lots of strain on time and resource.
-Print costs are high and workflows are severely affected.
-Restaurants are also unable to react in realtime e.g. they can’t remove an item from the menu when they run out of an ingredient.
-With a digital menu board, this can be achieved with just a few clicks.
+Print costs are high.
+Restaurants are also unable to react in real-time e.g. they can’t remove an item from the menu when they run out of an ingredient.
+With a digital menu board, you can achieve success with a few clicks.

 Just like with any other technology product, digital signage installation requires a specific set of skills which cost a considerable amount of money.
-There is also mounting equipment, connectivity (wired, wireless, cellular), and cabling.
+You also need mounting equipment, connectivity (wired, wireless, cellular), and cabling.
 Many restaurant owners also believe that implementing a digital menu board signage may be disruptive to the store and complex to set up.